THE 2026 COMPETITION

 • Huge shifts in emerging technologies will disrupt whole industries.
 For example, renewable energy sources will become commonplace.

-• Farming techniques will change and a greater focus on sustainability will gain pace as we near the net zero goal by 2050.
+• Farming techniques will change and a greater focus on sustainability will gain pace as we near the net zero goal by 2050 (if this is indeed still the target!)

 • Climate change will frustrate food production and tourism and wildlife will need to adapt to new norms.